civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(1)** Subparagraph 53(1)(e)(xiii) of the Act is replaced by the following:

-    any amount required by subsection 127(30) **or section 211.92** to be added to the taxpayer's tax otherwise payable under this Part for a taxation year that ended before that time **in respect of the interest in the partnership**;
+    any amount required by subsection 127(30) or section 211.92 to be added to the taxpayer's tax otherwise payable under this Part for a taxation year that ended before that time in respect of the interest in the partnership;

   **(2)** Subparagraph 53(1)(e)(xiii) of the Act, as amended by subsection (1), is replaced by the following:

-    any amount required by subsection 127(30) or **127.45(17)** or section 211.92 to be added to the taxpayer's tax otherwise payable under this Part for a taxation year that ended before that time in respect of the interest in the partnership;
+    any amount required by subsection 127(30) or 127.45(17) or section 211.92 to be added to the taxpayer's tax otherwise payable under this Part for a taxation year that ended before that time in respect of the interest in the partnership;

   **(3)** Paragraph 53(2)(c) of the Act is amended by adding the following after subparagraph (vi):